-Celine Dion Sternly Shuts Down Reporter Who Asks About Adele & Beyonce [Video]
+Celine Dion Sternly Shuts Down Reporter Who Asks About Adele And Beyonce [Video]

 Dion took on Adele’s huge hit in a surprise move during her New Years Eve concert in Las Vegas in late 2015, which came shortly after Billboard reported that Celine had previously covered the British singer’s hit “Rolling in the Deep” during a separate performance in Sin City months earlier.

 What do you think of Celine shutting down the reporter who asked her about the drama surrounding Adele’s Album of the Year win over Beyonce at the Grammys?
-Was Celine Dion right to call out the journalist who tired to stir up drama?
+Was Celine Dion right to call out the journalist who tried to stir up drama?

 [Featured Image by Jesse Grant/Getty Images for Disney]